 Duty of Care at work

-All employers have a Duty of Care to their employees.
-By law, they should take all reasonable steps to keep you from harm’s way.
+All employers have a Duty of Care to their employees to avoid injuries at work.
+By law, they should deal with injured staff correctly and take all reasonable steps to keep you from harm’s way in the first place.

 This means they should be undertaking things such as staff inductions, effective training, regular risk assessments, and the provision of the correct PPE and a secure environment which is free from avoidable dangers.